AXIHIXA/Memo/notes/cpp/cpp_primer_notes.md

    and `T` is a pointer or reference to the type `Derived`, a run-time check is performed:
    1. The most derived object pointed/identified by `expr` is examined.
-      If, in that object, `expr` points/refers to a public base of Derived, and if only one object of Derived type is derived from the subobject pointed/identified by `expr`, then the result of the cast points/refers to that Derived object.
+      If, in that object, `expr` points/refers to a public base of `Derived`, and if only one object of `Derived` type is derived from the sub-object pointed/identified by `expr`, then the result of the cast points/refers to that `Derived` object.
 (This is known as a _downcast_.)
-   2. Otherwise, if `expr` points/refers to a public base of the most derived object, and, simultaneously, the most derived object has an unambiguous public base class of type Derived, the result of the cast points/refers to that Derived (This is known as a _sidecast_.)
+   2. Otherwise, if `expr` points/refers to a public base of the most derived object, and, simultaneously, the most derived object has an unambiguous public base class of type `Derived`, the result of the cast points/refers to that `Derived` (This is known as a _sidecast_.)
    3. Otherwise, the runtime check fails.
       If the `dynamic_cast` is used on pointers, the null pointer value of type `T` is returned.
       If it was used on references, the exception `std::bad_cast` is thrown.